Ulink is a mobile app designed to empower the networking experience for international students with mentorship services and AI-driven support.

 "I don't feel positively supported by U of T's resources with my networking as an international student."

-Finding a way to get started is always hard, and we want to help with that.
 Our initial focus will be on networking preparation, fostering relationships between international U of T alumni and international student communities, and helping students get the most quality information as they inquire about their professional fields of interest.

 Meet Xiaoming, the Software Engineering Student